Tag: #HikingSriLanka

 Origins and Connection to the Ramayana

 According to Hindu mythology, Ritigala Sri Lanka is linked to the Ramayana epic.
-Legend has it that Hanuman, the monkey god, dropped a piece of the Himalayan Sanjeevani herb here while carrying a mountain to revive Lakshmana.
+Legend says that Hanuman, the monkey god, dropped a piece of the Himalayan Sanjeevani herb here.
+He was carrying a mountain to revive Lakshmana.

 Because of this, many believe Ritigala Sri Lanka is home to medicinal plants not found anywhere else on the island.